CornelisDenhart/php-tail/README.md

 There is at least another fork of the google's original repository at https://github.com/taktos/php-tail implementing multi-file functionality.

 ## Usage
-* Get PHPTail.php and Log.php and put them your webspace
+* Get PHPTail.php and Log.php and put them into your webspace
 * Review line 17 of Log.php to define your document root folder
 * Upload the 2 files to your webspace
 * Access http://MyServer/Log.php?filename=MyFile.txt in your browser